Literature / Fairytale Novels

 - It gets better.
 The name Arthur means Bear.

 - Hermes is the god of thieves and gambling.
 Hermes 'stole' Raphaela's innocence and loves risks.

 - Ninja Pirate Zombie Robot: Paul from "The Midnight Dancers" is a ninja clown!
 Who also plays the flute!

 - Number of the Beast: The villain's keypad code in "The Shadow of the Bear."

 - Prince Charming: Bear and Fish play this in different books for each of their love interests.
 Paul is also seen as this trope by a somewhat jealous Fish in "Waking Rose".

-- Red Oni, Blue Oni: Rose and Blanche.
+- Red Oni, Blue Oni: Red-haired Rose (romantic, adventurous Cloudcuckoolander) and black-haired Blanche (shy and sensible, with a Sugar-and-Ice Personality).

 - Twice Told Tale: All of the books.